IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## GraphQLFieldNode
+## GraphQLField

 This class can be used for building nodes (fields) for queries, mutations, fragments, etc.

 ### Constructors

-`GraphQLFieldNode()` - Creates a new instance of the GraphQLFieldNode with an empty name.
+`GraphQLField()` - Creates a new instance of the GraphQLField with an empty name.

-`GraphQLFieldNode(String name)` - Creates a new instance of the GraphQLFieldNode with the provided name.
+`GraphQLField(String name)` - Creates a new instance of the GraphQLField with the provided name.

-`GraphQLFieldNode(List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLFieldNode with the provided child nodes and an empty name.
+`GraphQLField(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLField with the provided child nodes and an empty name.

-`GraphQLFieldNode(List<String> fields)` - Creates a new instance of the GraphQLFieldNode with the provided fields and an empty name.
+`GraphQLField(List<String> fields)` - Creates a new instance of the GraphQLField with the provided fields and an empty name.

-`GraphQLFieldNode(String name, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLFieldNode with the provided name and child nodes.
+`GraphQLField(String name, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLField with the provided name and child nodes.

-`GraphQLFieldNode(String name, List<String> fields)` - Creates a new instance of the GraphQLFieldNode with the provided name and fields.
+`GraphQLField(String name, List<String> fields)` - Creates a new instance of the GraphQLField with the provided name and fields.

 ---